 Introducing our eighth Generation 22 athlete, the hard-hitting brummie, boxer Niall Farrell.
-Niall is currently out in Tokyo with Team GB as a sparing partner, helping the athletes prepare for competition, and we cannot wait to see him in action next year at the Birmingham 2022 Commonwealth Games, he is absolutely one to watch out for.
+Niall joined Team GB at Tokyo 2020 as a sparing partner, helping the athletes prepare for competition, and we cannot wait to see him in action next year at the Birmingham 2022 Commonwealth Games, he is absolutely one to watch out for.

 It has not always been plain sailing for the young boxer.
 Niall Farrell has admitted the was a point where he was unsure as to whether he would compete again inside the squared circle.
 A tendon injury in his right hand left the 23 year old out of action for 3 years.